-Blockchain Technology brought a revolution in the field of digital remittances by bringing forth the most secure decentralized ledger to store data.
-It has long been the talk of every industry for its awe-inspiring features like security, efficiency, immutability and transparency.
-In a short span of time, Blockchain technology has impacted every field and every industry.
+Blockchain technology brought a revolution in the field of digital remittances by bringing forth the most secure decentralized ledger to store data.
+It has long been the talk of every industry for its awe-inspiring features like security, efficiency, immutability, and transparency.
+In a short period, blockchain technology has impacted every field and every industry.

-The beauty of Hashgraph lies in the fact that it doesn’t use any Proof-of-Work (PoW) system neither does it use any stale blocks.
-Above all, it makes use of Byzantine fault tolerant system for distributed computing which makes it more secure than Blockchain has ever been.
+The beauty of Hashgraph lies in the fact that it doesn’t use any proof-of-work (PoW) system nor does it use any stale blocks.
+Above all, it makes use of a Byzantine fault-tolerant system for distributed computing which makes it more secure than blockchain.

-Hashgraph is a new platform for distributed consensus which is said to be more robust and secure than the Blockchain.
+Hashgraph is a new platform for distributed consensus that claims to be more robust and secure than a blockchain.
 It’s a distributed ledger technology backed by the BFT computing system.
-As compared to Blockchain, Hashgraph claims to have a superior data structure for solving many complex problems that the blockchain couldn’t rectify.
+Additionally, Hashgraph claims to have a superior data structure for solving many complex problems that the blockchain couldn’t rectify.

 The blockchain stores information as a shared record amongst all the nodes in the network.
-Data is stored in a series of blocks that are electronically linked together, forming a massive database.
-Above all, Blockchain forms a decentralized network without any single point of failure.
+It stores data in a series of blocks that are electronically linked together, forming a massive database.
+Above all, it forms a decentralized network without any single point of failure.